raaaimund/raaaimund.github.io/_posts/2022-05-11-git-github-workshop.md

         ---
         ## GitHub Workflows
         - A workflow is a configurable automated process that will run one or more jobs.
-        - Workflows are defined by a YAML file checked in to your repository and will run when triggered by an event in your repository, or they can be triggered manually, or at a defined schedule.
+        - Workflows are defined by a YAML file checked into your repository and will run when triggered by an event in your repository, or they can be triggered manually, or at a defined schedule.
         ---
         ## CI/CD - this blog
         [github.com/raaaimund/raaaimund.github.io/actions](https://github.com/raaaimund/raaaimund.github.io/actions)